 Bontrager also updated the heel up with a deeper pocket to keep the rider’s foot planted to transfer power to the pedals.
-The heel cup has extra padding and thick, sturdy material to protect the shoe’s integrity for many rides to come.
+The heel cup has extra padding and thick, sturdy material to protect the Circuit Road Shoe’s integrity for many rides to come.

 It seems that Bontrager also updated its factory insoles.
 The insoles for the Circuit arrived with a padded arch and mid-foot.